Guido Morselli

-Guido Morselli (August 15, 1912 – July 30, 1973) was an Italian novelist and essayist.
+Guido Morselli (August 15, 1912 – July 30, 1973) was an Italian novelist, essayist and literay critic.
+Born in Bologna, he studied law at the University of Milan and served as an officer in the Italian Army during World War II.

-Life
+Early life and education

 Morselli was born in Bologna, the second son of a well-to-do family belonging to Bolognese bourgeoisie.
-Giovanni, his father, was a manager of Carlo Erba, a pharmaceutical firm, while his mother, Olga Vincenzi, was the daughter of one of the most prestigious lawyers in Bologna.
+Giovanni Morselli, his father, was a manager of Carlo Erba, a pharmaceutical firm, while his mother, Olga Vincenzi, was the daughter of one of the most prestigious lawyers in Bologna.
 The family moved to Milan in 1914.
 Morselli's childhood was quite serene, but his mother suffered from Spanish flu in 1922 and had to be committed to hospital for a long time.

-The absence of his mother had a strong impact on Guido's personality, also due to his father's frequent travels; when Olga died in 1924, the loss struck the twelve-year-old boy powerfully.
-The relations between Guido and his father, who was often away from home, deteriorated.
-Guido developed a restless, unsociable character; he did not like school, though he was quite brilliant and loved reading.

-Guido failed his final secondary school exams in 1930 at the Liceo Parini, and barely managed to pass them in the following year.
-He studied law at the Università Statale di Milano to please his authoritarian father, but he started writing short journalistic essays without even trying to have them published.
+The absence of his mother had a strong impact on Morselli's personality, also due to his father's frequent travels; when his mother died in 1924, the loss struck the twelve-year-old boy powerfully.
+The relations between Morselli and his father, who was often away from home, deteriorated.
+He developed a restless, unsociable character; he did not like school, although he was quite brilliant and loved reading.
+Morselli failed his final secondary school exams in 1930 at the Liceo Parini, and barely managed to pass them in the following year.
+He studied law at the Università Statale di Milano to please his authoritarian father, but he started writing short journalistic essays without trying to have them published.

-After his graduation in 1935, he served in the Italian Army, attending the officer course for the Alpini corps.
-He then was sent to an infantry regiment in Milan.
-Subsequently, he lived for a long time abroad (1936–37), writing reportages and short stories which remain unpublished.
-His father strived to push Guido towards a managerial career, and had him hired at Caffaro (a chemical company) as a promoter.
-This experience only lasted one year, and it worsened the relations between father and son.
-After the death of his beloved sister Luisa in 1938, Guido managed to obtain life income from his father which enabled him to devote himself to those activities he really loved: reading, researching, and writing.
-He kept writing short essays, and began a diary, which he continued till his death.

-All his novels and essays were posthumously published after Morselli committed suicide in 1973.